sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 Enforcing Bitbucket Server / Bitbucket Data Center permissions can be configured via the `authorization` setting in its configuration.

-> WARNING: It can take some time to complete [full cycle of repository permissions sync](../permissions/syncing.md#sync-duration) from a code host.
+> NOTE: It can take some time to complete full cycle of repository permissions sync if you have a large number of users or repositories.
+[See sync duration time](../permissions/syncing.md#sync-duration) for more information.

 ### Prerequisites